2015 United Kingdom general election in Wales

-The 2015 United Kingdom general election in Wales was held on 7 May 2015 and all 40 seats in Wales were contested.
+On Thursday 7 May 2015, the 2015 United Kingdom general election was held in Wales, to elect all 650 members of the House of Commons, with 40 constituencies being in Wales.
 The election for each seat was conducted on the basis of first-past-the-post.

 Despite the Labour party winning the most votes in Wales, the Conservatives won across the UK.

-Results overview
+Results

 A full list of the results in Wales can be found in the House of Commons Library General Elections Online.
-The following is an overall table of results for Wales by the BBC.